createlabz/createlabz-public/arduino/LCD_BUTTONS/Buttons/README.md

 *library used in this project (https://github.com/olikraus/u8glib)

 ## Setup
-For a detailed instruction on how to recreate this project, head on to this [blogpost]() More projects can be found in [KnowledgeBase and Tutorials](https://store.createlabz.com/blogs/createlabz-tutorials) blog.
+For a detailed instruction on how to recreate this project, head on to this [https://store.createlabz.com/blogs/createlabz-tutorials/interfacing-128-x-64-lcd-module-with-arduino-2-3-snake-game-using-tactile-push-button-switches]()
+More projects can be found in [KnowledgeBase and Tutorials](https://store.createlabz.com/blogs/createlabz-tutorials) blog.

 ## Features